ghc-proposals/ghc-proposals/proposals/0000-simple-constrained-type-families.rst

 In the future, with some major changes (but still less than the original Constrained Type Families paper), this system is a start towards recovering its results but with more minor changes to the compiler.

-This would require adding support for closed type families (whether exposed or not) and essentially turning
+This would require adding support for closed type classes (whether exposed or not) and essentially turning

 ::

     type family Pred :: Nat -> Nat where
-        Eq (S n) = n
+        Pred (S n) = n

 into syntactic sugar for something morally equivalent to

 ::

-    class Eq (n :: Nat) where
+    class Pred (n :: Nat) where
-        type Eq n :: Nat
+        type Pred n :: Nat

-    instance Eq (S n) where
+    instance Pred (S n) where
-        type Eq (S n) = n
+        type Pred (S n) = n

 (and the equivalent closed type class definition for closed type families, once such support is written).

 Once all (non-total) type families are constrained, we can eliminate the assumption of totality and thus the requirement for infiniary unification, which will allow closed type families to use a less restrictive apartness check and make type families in general more closely match the intuition of them as potentially partial type-level functions.

-Determining totality is a difficult but well-understood problem, and a rubicon that GHC will have to cross at some point as it moves towards being a dependently typed language.
+Determining totality is a difficult (indeed, unsolvable) but well-understood problem, and a rubicon that GHC will have to cross at some point as it moves towards being a dependently typed language.

 In addition, this will allow the restrictions on injectivity to be relaxed by considering only the actual domain of a type family and not require that every type family be injective over every type argument that will kind-check.